The Nostalgic Motor Lodge Road Trip

 The historic winery is covered in ivy

-Korbel Champagne Cellars
+Korbel Champagne Cellars, Guerneville, California

-Off The Beaten Path Accommodations Await
+Off The Beaten Path Lodging

 Autocamp Sonoma County has silver airstream trailers

-The Coast Calls
+The Coast is Calling

 Aerial picture of the Pacific Ocean above Doran Regional Park in Bodega Bay

-No trip to the coast would be complete without enjoying fresh, local seafood.
-For a local favorite, try the classic combination of clam chowder and a Dungeness crab sandwich at Spud Point Crab Company.
-Enjoy your lunch on the picnic tables, right across from Spud Point Marina, while you watch the local fisherman dock their boats.
-Alternatively, try the popular Fishetarian Fish Market for their sustainable seafood offerings like fresh fish tacos, chowder in a sourdough bread bowl, or panko-crusted fish and chips.
+No trip to the coast is complete without fresh, local seafood.
+Try the classic combination of clam chowder and a Dungeness crab sandwich at Spud Point Crab Company.
+Enjoy your lunch on the picnic tables with a view of Spud Point Marina, where you can watch local fisherman dock their boats.

 A person pulls crabs out of a pot

-Spud Point Crab Company
+Spud Point Crab Company, Bodega Bay, California

 You Might Also Like